INVIDITechnologies/pulse-sdk-html5-2.x-plugin-jw7/README.md

     of "cp.[parameter_name]=[parameter_value]".
 * `height` : &lt;number>  Height in pixels of the video area where ads should be shown.
 * `maxBitRate` : &lt;number>  The maximum bitrate of the media files in the ad response.
+* `maxLinearBreakDuration`: &lt;number>  The maximum duration in seconds of linear ad breaks.
 * `linearPlaybackPositions` : &lt;number[]> An array of numbers which defines at what points in time linear ads should be shown.
 * `nonlinearPlaybackPositions`: &lt;number[]>  An array of numbers which defines at what points in time non-linear ads should be shown.
 * `insertionPointFilter` : &lt;[OO.adrequest.AdRequester.InsertionPointType](http://pulse-sdks.ooyala.com/html5_2/latest/videoplaza.adrequest.AdRequester.html#toc5__anchor)>  If not set, the request is for every kind of insertion point.
 If set, only the types provided are requested.
 See [link](http://pulse-sdks.ooyala.com/html5_2/latest/videoplaza.adrequest.AdRequester.html#toc5__anchor) for possible values.